Introduction:

 - Planning and execution integration will enable developers to respond to changes effectively and immediately.

-A Comprehensive Comparison Between Agile Vs. Waterfall:
+A Comprehensive Comparison Between Agile vs Waterfall:

 You must choose the most suitable approach for your project by comparing Agile and waterfall approaches in detail.
 Let’s discuss some main differences between Agile and Waterfall approaches.